teolemay/ROI-analysis/README.md

 # Debugging

 The jupyter notebook may not be able to connect to the correct kernel.
-In this case, if you receive an error message containing
+If you receive an error message containing

     ImportError: DLL load failed while importing win32api: The specified module could not be found.

-you will need to use the Anaconda command prompt and run
+you will need to use the Anaconda command prompt to run

     conda install pywin32